IBM-Cloud/ansible-collection-ibm/docs/ibm_is_instance_volume_attachment.rst

     If set to true, when deleting the attachment, the volume will also be deleted.
 Default value for this true.

+  name (False, str, None)
+    The user-defined name for this volume attachment.

+  volume_name (False, str, None)
+    The unique user-defined name for this volume

+  iops (False, int, None)
+    The maximum I/O operations per second (IOPS) for the volume.

+  profile (False, str, None)
+    The  globally unique name for the volume profile to use for this volume.

   capacity (False, int, None)
     The capacity of the volume in gigabytes.
 The specified minimum and maximum capacity values for creating or updating volumes may expand in the future.

+  snapshot (False, str, None)
+    The snapshot of the volume to be attached

   volume (False, str, None)
     Instance id

+  tags (False, list, None)
+    UserTags for the volume instance

-  iops (False, int, None)
+  encryption_key (False, str, None)
-    The maximum I/O operations per second (IOPS) for the volume.
+    The CRN of the [Key Protect Root Key](https://cloud.ibm.com/docs/key-protect?topic=key-protect-getting-started-tutorial) or [Hyper Protect Crypto Service Root Key](https://cloud.ibm.com/docs/hs-crypto?topic=hs-crypto-get-started) for this resource.

   id (False, str, None)